Guidance Document 5

 • Quantity of certificates used

-MDA will provide an electronic spreadsheet with these parameters (see attachment A; Certificate Usage Record).
+The MDA will provide an electronic spreadsheet for tracking this information (see attachment A; Certificate Usage Record).

 General Requirements

-Certificates may not be altered, counterfeited, obtained improperly or used improperly.
+• May not be altered, counterfeited, improperly obtained or improperly used

-Certificates are non-transferable to any other location or person.
-Therefore, when certificates are used by a third party (e.g. a distributer), the name and address of the MDA Certificate holder shall be printed directly adjacent to the MDA Certificate; either above, below or beside it.
-Certificates must be accompanied with the point of origin and final destination clearly indicated on the bill of lading or other shipping documents.
+If a third party (e.g. a distributer) uses the certificate, the name and address of the MDA certificate holder must be printed directly next to the certificate (above, below, or beside it).
+Certificates must be accompanied with the point of origin and destination clearly indicated on the bill of lading or other shipping documents.

-However, in the event of a failed treatment, failed inspection, or revocation of the MDA Certificate, the company must supply the MDA with a complete list of unique identifiers and corresponding company information.
+Companies may use a unique identifier to code shipment destinations.
+However, if there is a failed treatment, failed inspection, or revocation of the MDA certificate, the company must provide the MDA with a complete list of identifiers and corresponding company information.

 MDA Certificate shield